Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/virtualmachines_slides.md

 ### Type 2

-- Requires a running OS to
+- Requires a running OS

 ---

-## Common terms
+## Summary

-- Host operating system (host OS)
-    - The OS the hypervisor is installed on
-- Guest operating system (guest OS)
-    - The OS running inside the virtual machine
+- Allows to run additional OS on your machine
-- Virtual machine (VM)
+- VM is encapsulated